-Canada Is Running a Milk Racket
+Justin Trudeau Is Running a Milk Racket

 Argument

-Canada Is Running a Milk Racket
+Justin Trudeau Is Running a Milk Racket

 Trump is right: Canada's protectionist food policies rip the world off.